-In January 2019, representatives of the Sengwer came together for a community mapping workshop led by Tom Rowley (a GIS expert from FPP) in Eldoret to create detailed maps of their ancestral land and trace out the zonation areas described in their by-laws, which set out specific activities permitted in the various parts of Embobut such as habitation, grazing, rehabilitation.
+In January 2019, me and other representatives of the Sengwer came together for a community mapping workshop led by Tom Rowley (a GIS expert from FPP) in Eldoret to create detailed maps of our ancestral land and trace out the zonation areas described in our by-laws, which set out specific activities permitted in the various parts of Embobut such as habitation, grazing, and rehabilitation.

-Initially, the community created a list of areas and locations important to the Sengwer such as sacred sites, swamps, and habitation.
+Initially, we created a list of areas and locations important to us such as sacred sites, swamps, and dwellings.
 These points, as well as named river and streams, were then located on a 3D terrain model created from sub-meter resolution imagery of Embobut Forest provided by Planet Labs, with supplementary imagery from Google Earth and other sources.
 Participants then marked all the locations referred to in the Sengwer by-laws and traced areas that were designated for rehabilitation, conservation, sustainable use, grazing, and habitation.

-To supplement this session, fieldwork with handheld GPS units was undertaken to collect data which was used to check and improve the accuracy of this traced boundaries.
-The results confirmed the accuracy with which the community had located features of interest on the aerial imagery, while also adding several points that had not been captured during the workshop.
-Following a few adjustments the map, the map was reviewed by the participants who agreed they were happy with the map as drawn so far.
+To supplement this session, fieldwork with handheld GPS units was undertaken to collect data used to check and improve the accuracy of these traced boundaries.
+The results confirmed the accuracy with which the community had located features of interest on the aerial imagery, while also adding several details that had not been captured during the workshop.
+Following a few adjustments the map, the map was reviewed by the participants who agreed they felt satisfied with the map drawn so far.

-In July 2019, a further mapping workshop was conducted in Eldoret, reconvening members of the community to supplement and expand upon the map created in January.
+In July 2019, members of our community re-gathered for a second mapping workshop in Eldoret to supplement and expand upon the map created in January.
 This time, with the help of data from reports collected by community monitors over the preceding 6 months, the participants were able to identify additional features that were missed during the initial mapping exercise.
-The workshop further allowed the community to expand on some of the mapping of surface water areas such as rivers and swamps, and validate the boundaries of zonation areas in their bylaws.
+More precisely, the workshop further allowed our community to expand on some of the mapping of surface water areas, such as rivers and swamps, and validate the boundaries of zonation areas in our by-laws.

-The product of these 6 months of work is a set of detailed maps of Sengwer land inside Embobut forest that has been able to provide officials in the county and national government with visibility into the areas occupied by the Sengwer community and help counter narratives that Sengwer were no longer living in Embobut.
-The maps are also proving essential as the Sengwer build support and compliance with their community bylaws, giving Sengwer a visual representation of the standards around conservation and responsible use of land to which they are working to sustain.
+The product of these 6 months of work is a set of detailed maps of Sengwer land inside Embobut forest that has been able to provide officials in the county and national government with visibility into the areas occupied by the Sengwer community.
+Furthermore, this process helped counter the narrative that the Sengwer were no longer living in Embobut.
+The maps are also proving essential as the Sengwer build support and compliance with their community by-laws, giving us a visual representation of the standards around conservation and responsible use of land to which we are working to sustain.